mohsen-motlagh/asset_delivery_example/README.md

 # asset_delivery_example

-An example applocation for using asset_delivery plugin
+An example application for using asset_delivery plugin